SixdegreeLab/MasteringChainAnalytics/en/ch08/ch08-practice-build-lens-dashboard-part2.md

 # Practice case: Making Lens Protocol's data dashboard (II)

 In the first part of this tutorial, we introduced the Lens protocol to you, and made a preliminary dashboard for it, analyzing the total number of transactions and total users, the number of transactions and the number of unique users by day, creators Profile data analysis, Lens domain name analysis, registered domain name search and other related content.
 Let's go ahead and add new queries and visualizations to this dashboard.
-We will analyze and add the following content: Create multiple profiles with the same address, follow data, post data, comment data, collection data, mirror data, comprehensive operation of profiles, and comprehensive operation of regular user addresses.
+We will analyze and add the following content: create multiple profiles with the same address, follow data, post data, comment data, collection data, mirror data, comprehensive operation of profiles, and comprehensive operation of regular user addresses.

 ## Create multiple Profiles with the same address

-The Lens protocol allows multiple Profiles to be created for a single address.We can write a query to count the data distribution of addresses with multiple profiles created.In the following query, we first use CTE `profile_created` to obtain the data details of all created profiles, and then use `multiple_profiles_addresses` to count the number of profiles created for each address.
+The Lens protocol allows multiple Profiles to be created for a single address.
+We can write a query to count the data distribution of addresses with multiple profiles created.
+In the following query, we first use CTE profile_created to obtain the data details of all created profiles, and then use multiple_profiles_addresses to count the number of profiles created for each address.
 Finally, we use a CASE statement to return aggregated statistics by sorting each address by the number of profiles created.

 ``` sql
 with profile_created as (